awilson98/tadpoleAdEx/README.md

 ### Notes
 from @aaradhyavaze
-The data/ folder doesn't have to be commited added vpython (at python=3.10) to dependencies
+The data/ folder doesn't have to be commited;
+added vpython (at python=3.10) to dependencies